john-science/john-science.github.io/_drafts/2016-10-31-history-tolkiens-dwarves.md

 * The Dwarves are secretive about their language, Khudzul; which was given to them by Aulë.
  * Dwarves would not even speak their language in front of non-Dwarves.
 Only two outsiders ever learned to speak it: the elves [Eöl](https://en.wikipedia.org/wiki/E%C3%B6l) and [Curufin](https://en.wikipedia.org/wiki/Curufin).
  * The Dwarven language remained unchange throughout all four ages.
+ * By the third age, Dwarves are protecting the purity of their language by not learning it a birth (instead they learn the local Human or Elven dialect), but studying it school in its official original form.
 * *If you read that a Dwarf is "son of Thrain" or "father of Dain", don't assume they are male.
-Because of translation problems and the beards, Dwarves are usually referred to with male pronouns by outsiders.*
+Because of translation problems, and the beards, Dwarves are usually referred to with male pronouns by outsiders.*

 Great References